Powerlearnproject/se-assignment-day-2-git-and-github-Chinelo24/README.md

 Improves Discoverability: A well-written README enhances the project’s visibility and usability by providing key details and making the project more attractive to potential users and contributors.

 Facilitates Maintenance and Troubleshooting: By documenting common issues, troubleshooting steps, and updates, the README helps users resolve problems and keeps the project manageable.

 Essential Elements of a Well-Written README
 Project Title and Description are:

 Title: Clearly state the name of the project.
+Description: Provide a brief overview of what the project does and its key features or objectives.
+Installation Instructions:Essential Elements of a Well-Written README Project Title and Description are:

+Title: Clearly state the name of the project.